AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 1. In the "[UICONTROL Mapping]" step, click **[!UICONTROL Add new mapping]**, you will see a new mapping row on the screen.
 ![Add new mapping](../../assets/catalog/crm/microsoft-dynamics-365/add-new-mapping.png)

-1. In the "[!UICONTROL Select source field]" window, when selecting the source field choose the **[!UICONTROL Select identity namespace]** category and add the desired mappings.
+1. In the "[!UICONTROL Select source field]" window, when selecting the source field choose the **[!UICONTROL Select identity namespace]** category and select `contactId`.
 ![Source mapping](../../assets/catalog/crm/microsoft-dynamics-365/source-mapping.png)

-1. In the "[!UICONTROL Select target field]" window, select the type of target field that to complete the desired mapping.
+1. In the "[!UICONTROL Select target field]" window, select the type of target field that you want to map your source field to.
     * **[!UICONTROL Select identity namespace]**: select this option to map your source field to an identity namespace from the list.
     ![Target mapping using contactId](../../assets/catalog/crm/microsoft-dynamics-365/target-mapping-contactid.png)